dolthub/dolt/doc/intro.md

 ## Basics

-The central idea of Noms is similar that of Git: model data as a directed graph of nodes in which every node has a hash value which is derived from the values encoded in the node and (transitively) from the values encoded in all nodes which are reachable from that node (IOW, as  a “[Merkle DAG](https://github.com/jbenet/random-ideas/issues/20)”).
+As in Git, [Bitcoin](https://bitcoin.org/en/), [Ethereum](https://www.ethereum.org/), [IPFS](https://ipfs.io/), [Camlistore](https://camlistore.org/), [bup](https://bup.github.io/), and other systems, Noms models data as a directed graph of nodes in which every node has a _hash_.
+A node's hash is derived from the values encoded in the node and (transitively) from the values encoded in all nodes which are reachable from that node.

+In other words, a Noms database is a single large [Merkle DAG](https://github.com/jbenet/random-ideas/issues/20).

 When two nodes have the same hash, they represent identical logical values and the respective subgraph of nodes reachable from each are topologically equivalent.
-This allows for efficient operations such as computing and reconciling differences and synchronizing state.
+Importantly, in Noms, the reverse is also true: a single logical value has one and only one hash.
+When two nodes have differnet hashes, they represent different logical values.

+Noms extends the ideas of prior systems to enable efficiently computing and reconciling differences, synchronizing state, and building indexes over large-scale, structured data.

 ## Databases and Datasets